awsdocs/amazon-eks-user-guide/doc_source/dashboard-tutorial.md

      namespace: kube-system
    ```

-1. Apply the service account and cluster role binding to your cluster:
+1. Apply the service account and cluster role binding to your cluster\.

    ```
    kubectl apply -f eks-admin-service-account.yaml